URL shortcut for this challenge: Inkygirl.com/dailywords

 Where can I get the badges?

-Click on the appropriate badge above for more info.
+Click on the appropriate badge at the top of this post for more info.

 What's to stop someone from posting the badge just for show?